weecology/DeepForest/docs/index.rst

-Welcome to DeepForest's documentation!
+Welcome to DeepForest-pytorch's documentation!
 ======================================

-DeepForest is a python package for predicting individual tree crowns from RGB imagery.
+DeepForest-pytorch is a python package for predicting individual tree crowns from RGB imagery.
 Source code is available here: (https://github.com/weecology/DeepForest.git).

 .. toctree::